eira-fransham/troubles.md/content/posts/wasm-is-not-a-stack-machine.md

 ## Why?

 The developers of the WebAssembly spec aren't dumb.
 For the most part it's an extremely well-designed specification.
-However, they are weighed down by the fact that WebAssembly started out as a simplified form of asm.js.
-WebAssembly started out as an AST, not a bytecode.
+However, they are weighed down by WebAssembly's legacy.
+WebAssembly started out not as a bytecode, but more like a simplified binary representation for asm.js.
 Essentially it was originally designed to be source code, like JavaScript.
 It would be a more-efficient representation thereof but it still wasn't a proper virtual machine instruction set.
 Then, it became a register machine[^infinite-registers], and only at the last minute did it become a stack machine.
 At that point, concepts like locals were quite entrenched in the spec.
 Not only that, but for the most part the WebAssembly specification team were flying blind.
 No streaming compiler had yet been built, hell, no compiler had yet been built.
 It wasn't clear that having locals would be problematic - after all, C gets by just fine using local variables that the compiler constructs the SSA graph for.

 [^infinite-registers]: I believe that it had infinite registers and so it was possible to generate it in SSA form, but it had no liveness analysis.